-Pesticides in the inshore marine zone were reported using the PRM for the fourth consecutive year, replacing the PSII-HEq (PSII Herbicide Equivalent Concentration) method (Grant et al., 2018), which only assessed a maximum of 13 herbicides (5 in 2015 and 13 in 2016-2018).
-This aligns with that for freshwater basins (Section Error!
-Reference source not found.), the Reef 2050 Water Quality I mprovement Plan pesticide targets, and the Australian and New Zealand Water Quality Guidelines (ANZG, 2018).
-The PRM approach considers pesticides with different MoAs (Table 11), which exert their toxicity by different means, increasing the number of chemicals that can be incorporated to inform water quality assessments.
+Pesticides in the inshore marine zone have been reported using the PRM since 2017-18, replacing the PSII-HEq (PSII Herbicide Equivalent Concentration) method (Grant et al., 2018), which only assessed a maximum of 13 herbicides (5 in 2015 and 13 in 2016-2018).
+This aligns with that for freshwater basins, the Reef 2050 Water Quality Improvement Plan pesticide targets, and the Australian and New Zealand Water Quality Guidelines (ANZG, 2018).
+The PRM approach considers pesticides with different MoAs, which exert their toxicity by different means, increasing the number of chemicals that can be incorporated to inform water quality assessments.
 As a result, the impacts to the marine environment through land-based run-off are captured for a greater number of pollutants.